The basics regarding this blessing

 Summary regarding this matter of the eternal security of a “believer” in Jesus

-The above three parables of Jesus that have been completely examined seem to clearly teach that God expects those who have received “gifts” and resources for living in relationships with him and Jesus and for serving in the kingdom to be “wise” (See Matthew 25:2) and dependable to do what he has called them to do during the time of their daily activities.
+The above three parables of Jesus that have been completely examined seem to clearly teach that God calls those individuals that he selects for a relationship with him and that he expects those who have received “gifts” and resources for living in relationships with him and Jesus for serving in the kingdom to be “wise” (See Matthew 25:2) and dependable to do what he has called them to do during the time of their daily activities.
 And according to Jesus’ parable of a “sower” (See Luke 8:4-15), which we also completely examined, God and Jesus expects those who are “given to know the secrets of the kingdom of God” (Luke 8:9) that they would understand the importance of being diligent in their lives to allow the “seed” of God’s presence in the “soil” of their lives to “mature” to a level where they would “bear fruit” from their patiently holding “fast” to “the word” of God (See Luke 9:14-15).
-And it seems to be clear from our examination of Abram’s (Abraham’s) challenging experience of faith in his relationship with God as reported by Moses in Genesis 15:1-6, 16:1-16, 17:1-17, 18:1-12, and 22:1-18 that Abraham had to go through a process of challenges in his responses to God’s “word” in his life before he was actual able to produce a level of obedient and trusting service that would “please God” (See Romans 8:8).
+And it seems to be clear from our examination of Abram’s (Abraham’s) challenging experience of faith in his relationship with God as reported by Moses in Genesis 12:1-2 and 4, 15:1-6, 16:1-16, 17:1-17, 18:1-12, and 22:1-18 that Abraham had to go through a process of challenges in his responses to God’s “word” in his life before he was actual able to respond to the Lord’s command and offer of His blessings to produce a level of obedient and trusting service that would “please God” (See Romans 8:8).

 Paul in his letter of teaching doctrine to the Romans has a very extensive and detailed statement about the “faith” (See Romans 4:1-25) of Abraham and how individuals can obtain justifying “access” to God’s “grace” (Romans 5:2) by a “faith” that enables them to “stand” and to “rejoice in hope of the glory of God” (5:2) and to be sanctified by their “sufferings” because it “produces endurance” (5:3) that “produces character” that “produces hope” (5:4) in a process that will not put those who engage in it “to shame” (5:5) “because God’s love” will have been “poured into” their “hearts through the Holy Spirit who has been given to” them (5:5).
 In this statement Paul is teaching that believing “faith”, like that of Abraham, can secure the “hope” of living forever in “the glory of God” (5:2) when it is allowed to “mature” to its full productive potential through the enabling work of Jesus Christ who died that the faithful believers who “have now been justified by his blood” ( 5:9) “might be saved by him” through the indwelling power of the Holy Spirit and God’s “free gift of righteousness” (5:17) that can enable them to “be made righteous”(5:19) by his “grace” (5:20) so that they may receive “eternal life through Jesus Christ our Lord” (5:21).
 In chapters 6-8 of this letter to the Romans Paul goes further in his teaching to explain how such faithful believers “might walk in newness of life” (Romans 6:4) so that they might “live with him” (6:8) by living as though they were “dead to sin and alive to God in Christ Jesus” (6:11).
 Then in Romans 6:12-7:25 Paul describes the differences between living as “slaves of sin” (6:20) and “slaves of God” (6:22) and how in his “flesh” he serves “the law of sin” that is identified by the moral commandments of God (See Romans 7:1-20) rather than “the law of God” (7:21) or “the law” of his “mind” (7:23) And in Romans chapter 8 Paul concludes his basic teaching regarding how to faithfully live and to serve “in Christ Jesus” without any threat of “condemnation” ( 8:1) for being unfaithful or unproductive in one’s efforts to serve God and Jesus by living as those who “set their minds on the things of the Spirit” (8:5), because then “The Spirit himself bears witness with” their “spirit” that they “are children of God, and if children, then heirs—heirs of God and fellow heirs with Christ, provided” that they “suffer with him in order that” they “may be glorified with him” (8:16-17).